Documentation Index

 Create a

-file to prevent accidental commits.Step 3: Make Your First API Call
+.env file in your project:Step 3: Make Your First API Call

 Let’s start with a simple example using the transcription endpoints to understand how authentication works.Example: Get Transcriptions